Azure/Enterprise-Scale/docs/wiki/ALZ-Policies-FAQ.md

 Alternatively, we highly recommend you run [AzGovViz](https://github.com/JulianHayward/Azure-MG-Sub-Governance-Reporting) against your Azure estate to understand the policies that are assigned to your subscriptions and management groups, and get a tailored report that includes unassigned policies.
 An example, based on a vanilla ALZ deployment, is shown below:

-![AzGovViz ALZ Policy example](./media/AzGovViz-ALZ-Policy.png)
+![AzGovViz ALZ Policy example](./media/AzGovViz-ALZ-Policy.png) To get the full list of unassigned ALZ policies, check "# Orphaned Custom Policy definitions" in the report.